tuckerbohman5/tuckerbohman5.github.io/_posts/2016-3-19-My-First-Rails-Application.md

 9. You must make use of a nested resource with the appropriate RESTful URLs.
 Additionally, your nested resource must provide a form that relates to the parent resource.
 Imagine an application with user profiles.
 You might represent a person's profile via the RESTful URL of /profiles/1, where 1 is the primary key of the profile.
 If the person wanted to add pictures to their profile, you could represent that as a nested resource of /profiles/1/pictures, listing all pictures belonging to profile 1.
 The route /profiles/1/pictures/new would allow to me upload a new picture to profile 1.
 10. Your forms should correctly display validation errors.
 Your fields should be enclosed within a fields_with_errors class and error messages describing the validation failures must be present within the view.
 11. Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.
 Logic present in your controllers should be encapsulated as methods in your models.
 Your views should use helper methods and partials to be as logic-less as possible.
 Follow patterns in the Rails Style Guide and the Ruby Style Guide.

+Now the hardest part of all this which is going to be determining which models will be needed and their associations.
+I know the following is true:
+* This application will require users, which will have a `name`, `email`, and `password.`
+* This application will have Projects with a `title`, `due_date`, has_many `tasks`, has_one `project_manger`, has_many `comments`.
+* Tasks will belong to a user.
+* Comments will belong to a project and a task.